 You might be surprised, however, to find out that the northern lights also make a sound: a hiss-like, cracking sound.

 Batteries turn chemical energy stored in metal bars into an electrical current.
 That process is known as galvanic or bimetallic corrosion.

-Galvanic corrosion involves the breakdown of a metal with lower electric potential (the ‘less noble’ one) when it is in contact with a metal that has high potential (‘more noble’) through an electrolyte solution.
+Galvanic corrosion involves the breakdown of a metal with a lower electric potential (the ‘less noble’ one) when it is in contact with a metal that has a high potential (‘more noble’) through an electrolyte solution.
 The greater the difference between these potentials, the more power is produced.
 The flow of ions tapers off as the anode corrodes, which is why batteries slowly stop producing power.
 However, corrosion at the cathode is inhibited, with incoming ions depositing on its surface.

-The earliest official record of this process comes from the 17th century, when the British Admiralty had to remove the lead plates used as sheathing on its ships to prevent iron elements from corroding.
+The earliest official record of this process comes from the 17th century when the British Admiralty had to remove the lead plates used as sheathing on its ships to prevent iron elements from corroding.
 Later on, they tried installing copper plates instead (metal was used to coat the wooden bodies of ships to protect them against algae, parasites, and pests).
 They too had to be removed, as they were eating through the iron rivets used to fasten them to the hull.

 Another way to do it is to insulate these metals properly.
 The admiralty found that some of the iron rivets were in perfect condition.
 The copper plates, they discovered, were delivered to the shipyards in a waxy paper wrapping.
 Workers wouldn’t always bother to remove this before bolting the plates, and sometimes it caught on the rivet.
 This would insulate it from the copper, preventing oxidation.